-Outdoor patio furniture is a great element to any backyard; after all, summer weather is all about barbecues and spending time outdoors.
+Outdoor patio furniture is a great element in any backyard; after all, summer weather is all about barbecues and spending time outdoors.
 The only downside to outdoor or wicker patio furniture is that it requires more maintenance than regular furniture.
 Unfortunately, outdoor patio furniture is subject to elements and we all know how Mother Nature can spring a thunderstorm on us at any time.
 That’s why it’s important to have a good maintenance plan in place, so you can continue to enjoy the many summer barbecues ahead.
 To keep your outdoor patio furniture looking as good as new, try following these simple steps:

 Read the labels